 The University has purchased a commercial insurance policy to cover most on-campus Registered Student Organization events.
 Student organizations are responsible for making sure their on-campus events are covered under the policy.

 There are three steps to make sure your events are covered.
-The first two steps are ALWAYS necessary.
-The third is often, but not always, necessary.

 - Make sure your student organization is registered with the LEAD Center.
 Coverage funded by the University is available only for REGISTERED STUDENT ORGANIZATIONS.

 - Obtain a signed Facilities Use Permit (FUP) or other form of facility reservation confirmation from the department in charge of the facility your organization wants to use.